Forming the Preliminary Topic Sentence or Thesis Statement

 Conducting Preliminary Research

-• Time Management : Think about time-management and set milestones.
+• Manage your Time : Think about time-management and set milestones.
 Even though pulling all-nighters is a rite of passage for college students, your stress will be greatly reduced (and the quality of your research enhanced) if you’re not racing to finish everything at the last minute.
 Be sure to keep those milestones simple and achievable so you don’t get overwhelmed by unrealistic goals.
 We encourage you to use a planner!

 • Investigate Professional Organizations : Many famous authors have organizations dedicated to their legacy.
 One of these is The William Faulkner Society , which assembles lists of scholarly journals, conferences and conventions, research centers and information sources, and interdisciplinary university institutes.
 Many such organizations also provide scholarships for students.
 Look through the contents of author societies’ websites, as well as recent journals and conference proceedings, to help you generate ideas for your own research.